ossia/score-docs/docs/common-practices/1-looping.md

 ## Loop with transitions

-To enable the repetition of certain parts of a scenario, we use transitions to go "back in time".
+To enable the repetition of certain parts of a [[scenario]], we use transitions to go "back in time".
 Transitions are instantaneous intervals that can connect two states regardless of their chronological relationship.

 ![Loop with Transitions]({{ site.img }}/reference/common-practices/loopStructure.gif "Loop with transitions")